kassymm/Color-Reduction/README.md

 - **Objective**: Minimize the total clustering cost.
 - **Constraints**: Ensure each pixel is assigned to one cluster, with a limited number of clusters (`k`).

-Refer to the detailed formulation in `Optimization_Assignment1.pdf` for an in-depth explanation of clustering constraints and optimization conditions.
+Refer to the detailed formulation in `LineraProblem.pdf` for an in-depth explanation of clustering constraints and optimization conditions.

 ## Results